-It is a moot point as to whether the MCP receives direct help and aid, other than ideological and moral from the Communist Party of China.
-Weapons used by the MCP are fairly primitive77 and government sources maintain that there is no evidence that the MCP is being supplied arms by fraternal organizations outside Malaysia.78 However, there is support and influence in terms of directives, and policies adopted.
-The new constitution of the Communist Party of Malava adopted in 1972 stressed its aim of "encircling cities from the countryside."79 The VMR (the broadcasting service of the MCP) operates from Yunnan in Southern China, Communist successes in Indo-China were followed by a wave of insurgency in Malaysia in 1975.
-In March 1975 Communists made a daring rocket attack on the Royal Malaysian Air Force Base in Kuala Lumpur; on 26 August they blew up the National Monument in Kuala Lumpur, in September they attacked the headquarters of the Para Military Force in Kuala Lumnur and in November a senior police official of Perak was assassinated 80 It would seem that in view of the recent d' etente mood of the PRC, it is not projecting direct material aid, but at the same time it is not willing to give up its Big Brother stance towards the insurgency movements in South-East Asia. which have a predominant membership of ethnic Chinese.
+It is a most point as to whether the MCP receives direct help and aid, other than ideological and moral from the Communist Party of China.
+Weapons used by the MCP are fairly primitive 77 and government sources maintain that there is no evidence that the MCP is being supplied arms by fraternal organizations outside Malaysia.
+78 However. there is support and influence in terms of directives and policies adopted.
+The new constitution of the Communist Party of Malaya adopted in 1972 stressed its aim of "encircling cities from the countryside."79 The VMR (the broadcasting service of the MCP) operates from Yunnan in Southern China.
+Communist successes in Indo-China were followed by a wave of insurgency in Malaysia in 1975.
+In March 1975 Communists made a daring rocket attack on the Royal Malaysian Air Force Base in Kuala Lumpur; on 26 August they blew up the National Monument in Kuala Lumpur, in September they attacked the headquarters of the Para Military Force in Kuala Lumpur and in November a senior police official of Perak was assassinated.
+80 It would seem that in view of the recent d' etente mood of the PRC, it is not projecting direct material aid. but at the same time it is not willing to give up its Big Brother stance towards the insurgency movements in South-East Asia, which have a predominant membership of ethnic Chinese.

 Despite the continued activities of the MCP, the rapprochement with the PRC has had some beneficial effects.
 It projected a liberal image of the new Malay leadership.
-In the increasing recial polarization after 1969, it was instrumental in demonstrating to the Chinese Malayaians that the new leadership was working towards rapprochement significantly.
+In the increasing racial polarization after 1969, it was instrumental in demonstrating to the Chinese Malaysians that the new leadership was working towards rapprochement simificantly.
 Tun Razak undertook the trip to the PRC in May 1974, just a few months before the elections in August 1974.
-Chinese opposition, successful in 1969, was feared and Razak's China viait was given wide publicity.
+Chinese opposition, successful in 1969, was feared and Razak's China visit was given wide publicity.
 Foreign policy has never been a matter of much debate between political parties.
-The party manifestores and statement of the major parties are remarkably silent on issues of foreign policy.
-Generally, concern is expressed on providing an environment for investment, and a condition of political stability, necessary for survival.34 Razak's visit to China and the establishment of ties is significant, not only as a projection of Malayais's external, but also her internal needs.
-Given the unique demographic structure of Malaysia, with the large number of Malaysia of external, but also her internal and external needs.
-If diplomatic relationships were established with the PRC, some control, hopefully, would be exercised over the influence, direct or indirect, over the Malaysian.
+The party manifestoes and statements of the major parties are remarkably silent on issues of foreign policy.
+Generally, concern is expressed on providing an environment for investment, and a condition of political stability, necessary for survival.81 Razak's visit to China and the establishment of ties is significant, not only as a projection of Malaysia's external, but also her internal needs.
+Given the unique demographic structure of Malaysia, with the large number of Malaysian Chinese, friendship with the PRC was a politic move, meeting internal and external needs.
+If diplomatic relationships were established with the PRC, some control, hopefully, would be exercised over the influence. direct or indirect, over the Malaysian Chinese.

-Malaysia's foreign policy, from 1969 to 1975, under its new leadership has been an essentially pragmatic and non-ideologicai one.
-It has been shaped by Malaysis's needs for security and stability.
+Malaysia's foreign policy, from 1969 to 1975, under its new leadership has been an essentially pragmatic and non-ideological one.
+It has been shaped by Malaysia's needs for security and stability.
 The leadership has sought to strengthen the internal consensus through acceptance and recognition by regional powers, big and small, and this has been the main focus and thrust of Malaysian foreign policy.